bencrosier/arra_analysis/README.md

 ## The Data

 The data will be delivered as a pandas dataframe.
-All columns that come from the survey data will be prefixed with the the work `survey_`.
+All columns that come from the survey data will be prefixed with the the word `survey_`.
 All other columns are data derived from the Instagram data.